Skip to content

 modules/react-weather-widget/views/widget.html

 Briefly, the attribute on the section tag is what we are passing into the selector property of the player.
-This section contains a single div element that will be used as the root.
+This section contains a single div element that will be used as the root for our browser-side React application.
 Finally, on that same element we are setting the data-default-city attribute value to data passed from the widget defaultCity schema field, or an empty string if the content manager hasn't added a string to that field.

 Modifying the widget schema fields

-We have already added our Webpack configuration changes to the modules/react-weather-widget/index.js file, but now we also want to add the defaultCity schema field.
+We have already added our Vite configuration changes to the modules/react-weather-widget/index.js file, but now we also want to add the defaultCity schema field.

 javascript